-The Prevention of Money Laundering and Terrorist Financing Act was adopted in July 2007 and entered into force in late January 2008.
+The Prevention of Money Laundering and Terrorist Financing Act as amended in 2022 (Official Gazette of the Republic of Slovenia, No 48/22 and No 145/22) was adopted in July 2007 and entered into force in late January 2008.
 The Act provides the basis for the adoption of several implementing regulations, replacing the previous Law on the Prevention of Money Laundering.
 The Act harmonised national legislation with the provisions of revised instruments on the prevention of money laundering and amended Slovenian legislation in accordance with the new standards on countering the financing of terrorism.

-With the entry into force of the Act, the Office for Money Laundering Prevention (OMLP) became competent for the detection and prevention of financing terrorism; this enables the OMLP to exchange information with its foreign counterparts, also in the case of suspicion that the criminal offence of terrorist financing has been committed.
+With the entry into force of the Act, the Office for Money Laundering Prevention (OMLP) became competent for the detection and prevention of financing terrorism; this enables the Office to exchange information with its foreign counterparts, also in the case of suspicion that the criminal offence of terrorist financing has been committed.